sapcc/limes/docs/design/001-fundamentals.md

 the total capacity which is reported by the shared service needs to be distributed among all clusters using the shared service.

-When one of the cluster does not use Limes only for the shared service, not for its local resources, Limes can be configured to only collect and manage the resources provided by shared services.
+When one of the clusters uses Limes only for the shared service, not for its local resources, Limes can be configured to only collect and manage the resources provided by shared services.